-I request that you include this document in the permanent record of the hearing, as it articulates Western Governors' policy positions related to this important issue.
+I request that you include this document in the permanent record of the hearing, as it articulates Western Governors' collective and bipartisan policy on this important issue.

-Thank you for your attention to this matter and your consideration of this request.
+Thank you for your consideration of this request.
 Please contact me if you have any questions or require further information.